Hypersonics | Deploying Laser Systems | Decoding the Human/Helicopter Language

-Our Lockheed Martin technology experts weigh in on the hottest trends for 2019.
-Here are their picks of technologies to watch for the year ahead.
+Our Lockheed Martin technology experts weigh in on the hottest trends.
+Here are their picks of technologies to watch for the years ahead.

 1. Artificial Intelligence and Autonomy